aliciahickman/alicias-code-challenge/README.md

 ### CSS

 Each component file has self-contained styling at the bottom.
 This is my first go at using Emotion.js, looking forward to learning the best-practice methods.\
-Theme variables are in the CSS folder.\
+Theme variables are in the CSS folder for items like colors, fonts, and other reused pieces.\
 'Normalize.css' is also imported into index.js.

 ## Other scripts